leandrofarias13/PPGEEC2318_FinalProject/README.md

 ![Base Model Architecture](images/base_model.png)

 ### Training
 As done in class, `n_feature` is set to 5 and `p` is set o 0.3.
-30 epochs were used for the training, and the training and validation curves are shown below:
+30 epochs were used for the training, ans the learning rate was set to 0.0003 (this learning rate was used for all models tested in this repository, except for the one in the Learning Rate Analysis section).

+The training and validation curves are shown below:

 ![Base Model Training and Validation Curves](images/base_model_training.png)